vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 ![htmx exemple](/assets/htmx_exemple.png)

-As you can see on this second draw we just have ONE state of the application, this way the view/Frontend don't need to store information, the client shouldn't know anything about the logic of the application.
+As you can see on this second draw we just have ONE state of the application, this way the view/frontend doesn't need to store information, and the client shouldn't know anything about the logic of the application.

-Another advantage of HTMX is the fact, that now you can create the entire application using whatever language you like, here we are using Rust, but you can do with, GO, Java, Rails and even NodeJS... as the frontend is not forced to be only JS anymore, you can use the backend of your preference.
+Another advantage of HTMX is the fact, that now you can create the entire application using whatever language you like, here we are using Rust, but you can do with, GO, Java, Rails, and even NodeJS... as the frontend is not forced to be only JS anymore, you can use the backend of your preference.

-Ok, but that is exacly how it was in past, so we are just backing to old days right?
+Ok, but that is exactly how it was in the past, so we are just backing to the old days right?

-Kinda... the difference here is that with HTMX you dont need to render the entire page, the backend will just send a HTML fragment, and the HTMX in the client side will take care of where this new HTML should be placed...
-This changes some stuff, like in the past when we navigate to another page we have a "blink" of a half of a second because the entire page is been updated, with HTMX we dont have this, because we are just swaping or appending divs in the HTML of the client side.
+Kinda... the difference here is that with HTMX you don't need to render the entire page, the backend will just send an HTML fragment, and the HTMX on the client side will take care of where this new HTML should be placed...
+This changes some stuff, in the past when we navigated to another page we had a "blink" of half of a second because the entire page had been updated, with HTMX we don't have this because we are just swapping or appending divs in the HTML of the client side.

-If you want to understand better, how HTMX works, I strongly recommend to watch and read those links:
+If you want to understand better, how HTMX works, I strongly recommend watching and reading those links:

 Official page: